Print

 Instructions

-Whisk warm raspberry-cream mixture into the melted chocolate, followed by the butter.
+Meanwhile, melt chocolate over a bain marie or double boiler.
+Whisk the warm raspberry-cream mixture into the melted chocolate, followed by the butter.

-Set ganache aside until ready to use.
+Set ganache aside and allow to rest, uncovered, at room temperature until ready to use.

 Notes